-Council provides 58 services and 268 sub services to the community.
+Council provides 58 services to the community.
 Each contributes to the achievement of one of the five Strategic Objectives as set out in the Council Plan for the years 2021-25.
 The following table lists the five Strategic Objectives as described in the Council Plan.